taesoosong/taesoosong.github.io/_pages/about.md

 ---

 ## About
 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley, studying urban planning and housing policy.
-Specifically, my research aims to understand how housing policy and neighborhood change impacts segregation patterns and access to neighborhood opportunities.
-My dissertation research also focuses on the diverse housing experiences of Asian Americans and how housing policy shapes their outcomes.
+Specifically, my research aims to understand how **housing policy and neighborhood change** impacts **segregation patterns** and **access to neighborhood opportunities**.
+My dissertation research also focuses on the **diverse housing experiences of Asian Americans** and how housing policy shapes their outcomes.

 My current affiliations include:
 - Graduate Student Researcher, [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/)
 - Graduate Fellow, [UC Berkeley Asian American Studies Research Center](https://issi.berkeley.edu/aarc)
 - Data Science Fellow, [UC Berkeley D-lab](https://dlab.berkeley.edu/)

 I have also worked as a Graduate Student Researcher at the [Urban Displacement Project](https://www.urbandisplacement.org/).
 Prior to my doctoral program, I was a researcher at the [Seoul Institute](https://global.si.re.kr/), studying commercial gentrification and urban industries in downtown Seoul.
 You can refer to my [**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/song_taesoo_cv.pdf) for more information.